Symbolicate JavaScript Stack Traces with the OpenTelemetry Collector

 Amazon S3 Store

-Optionally, you can load source files from an Amazon S3 bucket.
+Optionally, you can load source maps from an Amazon S3 bucket.
 Add to your OpenTelemetry Collector configuration:

 processors: